 Ever entered the bookstore, and bought the first book you saw, not knowing anything about the book?
 Never!
 You have shown interest, just by picking up the book.
 Your first instinct is to check the plot.
 If there are testimonials from the top newspapers printed on the book cover, you tend to read them too.
 Next, you pull out your phone and check for reviews on Goodreads.
 Once you are satisfied, you make the purchase and walk out of the store happy.
 That’s how a lead nurturing campaign works.
 It gives your prospect a clear idea about the brand, thus helping them move from consideration to decision stage.

 When someone visits your website, it is not always because they have made up their mind to buy from you.
 In fact, most of your leads lie in the top or middle of the sales funnel.
 They are either in the research phase, which means they would not want to know more about you or, they are in the consideration phase, which means they still need time to think before buying.

-You need to work on an active inbound lead nurturing email strategy that will help you convert your leads into customers.
+You need to work on an active inbound lead nurture email strategy that will help you convert your leads into customers.

 How Lead Nurturing Helps